Nextiva / Blog / Marketing & Sales

 Nextiva CRM Pricing

-All of our CRM suites include features driven by productivity, intelligence, and automation so that you can focus on what matters most.
+All of our plans include features driven by productivity, intelligence, and automation so that you can focus on what matters most.

 Our plans start at $20 per user monthly and are made to fit businesses of all sizes, no matter how simple or complex their requirements may be.

-Our plans include a business phone suite, a customer relationship suite, and powerful features for communication, contact management, customer service, and reporting.
+Our plans include powerful features for communication, contact management, customer service, and reporting.
 They also don’t require you to commit to a contract (phew!).

-The Pro and Enterprise plans also include a set of customer survey options, while Enterprise also has a feature-rich chat option.
-In other words, you’ll never have to pay for features you don’t need, and you can make Nextiva CRM exactly what you need it to be.
+In other words, you’ll never have to pay for features you don’t need, and you can make Nextiva exactly what you need it to be.

 If you want a CRM that will help you centralize your customer conversations and make growth efficient, check out our top CRM features.